Adaptive rowing

 The fully adaptive workout: Clare Holman and three 2018 Invictus Games athletes demonstrate a 20-minute workout that will not only push your endurance and fitness but also demonstrates just how accessible the rowing machine is for everyone.

-FISA has developed a coaching framework following the guidelines of the International Council for Coaching Excellence (ICCE).
-This framework consists of 4 levels covering basics up to modules for a Head Coach.
+World Rowing has developed a coaching framework following the guidelines of the International Council for Coaching Excellence (ICCE).
+This framework consists of 4 levels covering basics up to modules for a head coach.

 April